In this article, we look at the role accountants play, and how to ensure you choose the right firm for your business.

 Rightly or wrongly, anyone who chooses accountancy as a profession faces being labelled as “grey” or “dull”, or being called a “bean counter”.

-And if you run your own small business you might have a few choice words to say too.
 At their worst, accountants are an unpleasant but necessary expense.
-You pay them several hundred pounds a year to fill out the paperwork and keep your business legal.
+You pay them hundreds of pounds a year to fill out the paperwork and keep your business legal.

-But for many small firms, their accountant is a positive force to help drive growth within the business.
-A good accountant is an invaluable source of knowledge, advice and expertise, and can cover their fees many times over with the value they bring or even in cash saved from the taxman.
+But for many small businesses, their accountant is a positive force to help drive growth within the business.
+A good accountant is an invaluable source of knowledge, advice and expertise, and can cover their fees many times over with the value they bring.

 Questions to ask your current or prospective accountant